 With sport being an integral part of the education of our students, St Aloysius College has extensive state-of-the-art sports grounds.
 The outer sports ground is also home to the Sports Complex, inaugurated in 1997, which houses a fully-equipped gymnasium and indoor sports pavilion.
 In recent years the inner grounds were completely upgraded to offer further hi-tech sports pitches and outdoor play zones.

 The Theatre Hall at the College was built by contributions primarily from Old Boys and was inaugurated on 7th December 1928.
 The marble was paid by the Noble Marquis John Scicluna, an Old Boy of the College.
 This hall was the first concrete building in Malta and has an unsupported double concrete roof with artistic decorations by Sicilian labourers.
 With drama, dance, music and song having always featured in the College curriculum, today the theatre sees regular student productions of very high standard.

 From its early years, the College has had its own Church, dedicated to the Sacred Heart of Jesus.
 Though mostly used by the College student population, the Church is open to the public for Mass at 6.15pm on Saturdays.
 On Sundays there are weekly Masses at 8.00am in Maltese and 9.30am in English.

-Various Catholic youth groups thrived over the years, some going strong to this day – The Solidality of Our Lady, CYLO (Catholic Youth Leaders Organisation), CLC (Christina Life Communities) and EYM (Eucharistic Youth Movement), to name but a few.
+Various Catholic youth groups thrived over the years, some going strong to this day – The Sodality of Our Lady, CYLO (Catholic Youth Leaders Organisation), CLC (Christian Life Communities) and EYM (Eucharistic Youth Movement), to name but a few.